Home

 Supriya Kharod is a contemporary watercolor artist who paints both semi-abstract and figurative works.
 She worked as an art director (B.A. in Advertising from Southern Methodist University), left ad agency life to pursue freelance graphic design, and ultimately, discovered her love for painting.
 Primarily self-taught, she now works exclusively in watercolor and has been painting professionally and exhibiting her art in local galleries and shows since 2017.

 Supriya is influenced by Modernist methodologies—as seen in her contemporary take on traditional color field paintings.
 Modern art pushed the boundaries of figurative realism and impressionism, and even ventured into abstraction.
 So, Supriya leans into her graphic design background and approaches watercolor with a similar non-traditional sensibility.
 Her paintings have a colorful and highly-stylized, graphic vibe.
-By harmonizing unusual colors, using flowing shapes, and flattening perspective, her paintings have a lively and contemporary vibe.
+By harmonizing unusual colors, using flowing shapes, and flattening perspectives, her paintings have a lively, expressive, and contemporary vibe.

 In 2021, Supriya published her first book Reflections on Art, Life, and Italy, which features her paintings and sketches of Italy, along with reflections on her art process and on life.
 In addition to her painting, Supriya is a second-degree black belt in taekwondo, a mother of three, serves on the City of Sunset Valley’s Arts Commission, and is a member of various art societies.
 Her Austin-themed prints are carried by Prima Dora and Prima Dora, Georgetown.